danboid/VGAces/README.md

 # VGAces

-An open source, 2D space shmup by Dan MacDonald using the Godot 3.0 game engine.
+An open source, 2D space shooter by Dan MacDonald using the Godot 3.0 game engine.

 Some sprites courtesy of [Kenney](https://kenney.nl/).